 Third, in the Indochina Block, there is no other continental-scale ductile shear zone that, coupled with the Ailaoshan-Red River Fault, could produce the documented Early Miocene Truong Son Belt extrusion.
-For example, within the Indochina Block, the Dien Bien Phu Fault forms the western boundary of the Truong Son Belt, but geochronological and structural studies show that it was a right-lateral strike slip fault after 228 Ma, with an offset of ~30-40 km; the Fault, as the southernmost part of the Xianshuihe fault system, has been active from ~5 Ma to the present, with a left-lateral offset of <10 km (e.g. Wang et al., 1998; Zuchiewicz et al., 2004; Koszowska et al., 2007; Lin et al., 2009; Roger et al., 2014).
+For example, within the Indochina Block, the Dien Bien Phu Fault forms the western boundary of the Truong Son Belt, but geochronological and structural studies show that it was a right-lateral strike slip fault after 228Ma, with 30-40km offset ; the fault, as the southernmost part of the Xianshuihe fault system, was reactive from ca. 5Ma to the present, with a left-lateral offset <10km (e.g. Wang et al., 1998; Zuchiewicz et al., 2004; Koszowska et al., 2007; Lin et al., 2009; Roger et al., 2014).